willemw12/get_iplayer_downloader/README.md

 It is a small utility program for me to try and find out the capabilities of standard Python and GTK+ 3.
 This is after I tried creating a version of the downloader with zenity in bash, which was far too slow.

 This program is a graphical version of the command `get_iplayer --tree`, followed by `get_iplayer --pid` or `get_iplayer --info`.
 It displays programmes in a large tree view with two main columns: serie title, episode title plus episode description.
 This program works best with a screen resolution of 1024x768 or higher.
 You can continue using the program, while get\_iplayer is downloading in the background.
-I let the downloads run in one or more terminal windows, so I can see when a download hangs or fails.
 Note that get\_iplayer has a fixed download list size (info\_limit = 40).
+There is also an option to run get\_iplayer in a terminal emulator window, when it is downloading programmes.

 Some screenshots: